lite-xl/lite-xl-plugin-manager/README.md

 * `libz` (supporting library for everything)
 * `libzip` (for unpacking .zip files)
 * `libmicrotar` (for unpacking .tar.gz files)

+To build, `lpm` only requires a C compiler.
+To run the underlying build process for `mbedtls` and `libgit2`, `cmake` is also required.

 ## Supported Platforms